mokshaproject/moksha/docs/main/MokshaApplications.rst

 Moksha loads all applications and widgets from the ``moksha.application`` and ``moksha.widget`` setuptools entry point.
-This allows for dynamic discovery of moksha applications just by pointing to your WSGI Controller, or ToscaWidget in your project's setup.py.
+This allows for dynamic discovery of moksha applications just by pointing to your Root Controller, or ToscaWidget in your project's `setup.py`.

 Here is an example of a bare-bones setup.py, and how to integrate it with Moksha.